EwanStubbefield-Allen/fs-journal/notes/11-csharp.md

   list.Add(3); --> Adds 3 to List
-  list.Remover(3); --> Removes first instance from List list.Find(l => conditional) --> Returns first item that matches condition
+  list.Remover(3); --> Removes first instance from List list.Find(l => conditional) --> Returns first item that matches condition list.AddRange(listB) --> Adds another list to original list list.BinarySearch() --> Returns the index of a value that matches the params list.Clear() --> Removes all items from list list.Contains() --> Returns true if list contains value

   foreach(int l in list)
   {}